Vermont, a Unique Destination

 amazes me every time I watch these incredible athletes at work.

-Often the closest you can get to experiencing dogsledding is at a dog sled race
+Often the closest you can get to experiencing dog sledding is at a dog sled race

-where you can watch the teams leave the starting shoot or come back in from their
+where you can watch the teams leave the starting shoot or come back in from

-with the dogs and even try your hand at driving a sled.
+interact with the dogs and even try your hand at driving a sled.

-The best part is that you can have this experience with out having to acquire and
+The best part is that you can have this experience without having to acquire and

 train six to eight dogs of your own!
 I must warn you that it can be addictive.
-After

-your first Husky.
+longing for your first Husky.

-Be very careful; talk to any musher and they will tell you that is how is all begins.
+Be very careful; talk to any musher and they will tell you that is how is all

-dozen.
+with a dozen.

-Dogsledding is not limited to winter; several outfitters offer
+Dog sledding is not limited to winter; several outfitters offer

 year round dog